RiyanshuJain/Web-Portal-to-visualise-scheduling-processes-in-OS/README.md

 > ![alt text](/images/Priority.jpeg)

 **Existing bugs –**
->	When you first open the website or reload it, the css of the delete row button is quite badly arranged
+>	When you first open the website or reload it, the css of the delete row button is quite badly arranged.
 >	To deal with this, you simply need to select any one of the algorithms apart from the FCFS, and then it will work absolutely fine without any errors.